-- Learners are expected to be on the academy's premises at least 10 minutes before registration time to ensure that they are punctual for the start of the school day. - In the event that a learner cannot attend the academy the parent or carer will need to contact the academy on each day of absence. - The learner's parent or carer will need to advise us of the reason for absence and the expected date upon which the learner will return to the academy. - If there is a long standing or ongoing medical problem that prevents a learner from attending the academy, their parent or carer is requested to obtain medical evidence and share this with us so we can put appropriate support in place for the learner. - If a learner has on-going low attendance, we may request medical evidence for each absence.
-This can be an appointment card, hospital letter or prescription; this does not have to be a formal letter from a Doctor. - If there is an underlying reason why a learner does not want to attend the academy, they should speak to their Form Tutor or Attendance Officer so that appropriate support can be put in place for the learner. - When the learner returns to the academy following an absence they are expected to work with their teachers to ensure they catch up on any work missed. - If a learner's absence is pre-planned, it should be discussed with their teachers in advance so they can give the learner work to complete while they are absent. - Where possible, we ask that parents/carers arrange any medical or dental appointments outside of academy hours. - Where this is not possible, we ask that the learner attends the academy before and after the appointment, only taking the minimum time needed away from the academy. - We do not authorise holidays during term time unless there are exceptional circumstances. - If a learner is persistently late to the academy we may have no alternative but to make a referral to the Educational Welfare Officer.
+- Learners are expected to be on school premises at least 10 minutes before registration time to ensure that they are punctual for the start of the school day - In the event that a learner cannot attend school the parent or carer will need to contact the school on each day of absence - The learner's parent or carer will need to advise us of the reason for absence and the expected date upon which the learner will return to school - If there is a long standing or ongoing medical problem that prevents a learner from attending school, their parent or carer is requested to obtain medical evidence and share this with us so we can put appropriate support in place for the learner - If a learner has on-going low attendance, we may request medical evidence for each absence.
+This can be an appointment card, hospital letter or prescription; this does not have to be a formal letter from a Doctor - If there is an underlying reason why a learner does not want to attend school, they should speak to their Tutor or Attendance Officer so that appropriate support can be put in place for the learner - When the learner returns to school following an absence they are expected to work with their teachers to ensure they catch up on any work missed - If a learner's absence is pre-planned, it should be discussed with their teachers in advance so they can give the learner work to complete while they are absent - Where possible, we ask that parents/carers arrange any medical or dental appointments outside of school hours - Where this is not possible, we ask that the learner attends school before and after the appointment, only taking the minimum time needed away from school - We do not authorise holidays during term time unless there are exceptional circumstances - If a learner is persistently late to school we may have no alternative but to make a referral to the Educational Welfare Officer.